dzenis-h/iZEN/README.md

-Okay, I have replaced the screenshot link with the one you provided.
-Here is the updated version of the ReadMe.md file:
+Sure, I can make the entire ReadMe.md file using what I have learned and fixed.
+Here is the final version of the ReadMe.md file:

 # iZEN 🧘